How to Study for the ABS Qualifying Test

 Bringing a snack or beverage may give you the energy you need to stay focused, but if you are not a caffeine drinker at baseline, try not to consume a lot of caffeine on the exam day as it may make you jittery and affect your concentration negatively.

-10. After the Exam: Take Notes
+After the ABS Qualifying Test: Take Notes

 Probably the last thing on your mind after taking such a long exam is making notes of topics you weren’t sure about for later review, but you should try to spend some time doing so anyways.
 Doing so can help you strengthen your areas of weakness and can be helpful when reviewing your score report, on which incorrectly answered questions will be given to you as general topics for review, just as was the case for the ABSITE.
 You can also look for a similar question you may have encountered while studying and compare it with what you remember from the exam to gain more context and a deeper understanding of the topic.